What are ethics in AI?

-"Businesses are rewarded not only for providing personalized products and services but also for upholding customer values and doing good for the society in which they operate," said Sudhir Jha, senior vice president and head of the Brighterion unit at Mastercard.
+"Businesses are rewarded not only for providing personalized products and services but also for upholding customer values and doing good for the society in which they operate," said Sudhir Jha, CEO and executive vice president, Bridgerton unit, Mastercard.

 AI plays a huge role in how consumers interact with and perceive a brand.
 Responsible use is necessary to ensure a positive impact.
 In addition to consumers, employees want to feel good about the businesses they work for.
 "Responsible AI can go a long way in retaining talent and ensuring smooth execution of a company's operations," Jha said.